Face saver: Surgical masks worn at Japan speed dating sessions

-TOKYO Looks aren't everything.
+TOKYO (Reuters) - Looks aren't everything.
 At least, that's what one Japanese dating service is trying to prove - by requiring participants in speed dating sessions to wear white surgical masks.

 "In order to achieve marriage, it is important to provide chances to know a partner's personality and values in the early stages," said Kei Matsumura, head of Tokyo dating service Def Anniversary.